matiasvc/pyVO/README.md

 Please fork this repo to your own GitHub profile and work from it there.
 It will then be easy for you to pull down any update i push to this repo.

+Most of the required python packages can be safely installed from pip or conda.
+There are a few exceptions however.
+I recoment installing pyflann from source as described in [this](https://github.com/primetang/pyflann) repo.
+Installing the python version of openCV can be tricky, with varius issues depending on platform.
+Please contact me if you are having problems.

 Run the download script `dataset/download.sh` to download a few different datasets you can use.

 I recommend you implement things in the follow order: